 Generative AI is growing fast too.
 It's helping banks summarize documents, write code, and support employees with real-time coaching.

-This tech is also central to machine learning consultancy and emerging use cases like AI in industrial automation, AI in sports automation, and AI trading bots.
+This tech is also central to machine learning consultancy and emerging use cases like AI in industrial automation, sports automation, and trading bots.

 Cloud computing gives banks the flexibility to scale and innovate without relying on slow, outdated infrastructure.
 It also supports faster product rollouts and lowers IT costs.